 Being Organized = More Free Time

-If you’re not spending all your time cleaning or searching for lost items, it stands to reason you’ll have more free time for doing whatever it is you do when you have free time.
+If you’re not spending all your time cleaning or searching for lost items, you’ll have more free time for doing whatever it is you do when you have free time.

 Being Organized Means More Money